SubinJang/ODM/README.md

 Then run:
+Change from

     python run.py -i /path/to/images project-name

+to

+    python run.py -i project-name

 The images will be copied over to the project path so you only need to specify the `-i /path/` once.
 You can also override any variable from settings.yaml here using the command line arguments.
-If you want to rerun the whole thing, run
+If you want to rerun the whole thing, run.
+`/path/to/images` is located `project-path/images` by default.

     python run.py --rerun-all project-name